Customer Pain Points: What They Are + How They Can Help Drive B2B Sales

 Which might be why only 12% of people will actually believe you when you say you put customers first.

-Before you can give them a solution, though, you need to have a clear understanding of your customers’ problems.
+Before you can provide a solution, though, you need to have a clear understanding of your customers’ problems so you can explain why (and how) you can solve it.

 So, what are the main types of customer pain points, and how can you identify them?

-In the most basic terms, there are four items that regularly cause your customers pain in different ways:
+There are four main areas that regularly cause your prospects pain in different ways:

 Depending on why the pain point exists, you’ll have two options to solve it: with your sales process, or with your product.